Bargirl: "B-girl activity" in the United States

 In the United States, B-girls (an abbreviation of bar girls) were women who were paid to converse with male patrons and encourage them to buy them both drinks.
 The drinks were often watered down or non-alcoholic to minimize the effects of the alcohol on the B-girls and reduce the cost to the bar.
 B-girls originated in nightclubs and were employed by bars in the US during the 1940s and 1950s.
 They were scantily clad and often worked as female escorts rather than performers.
 In her memoirs Maya Angelou describes working as a B-girl in a San Francisco strip club in the 1950s.

 B-girl activity has declined in the U.S. but it still occurs.
 Because prostitution is illegal in most parts of the U.S. and is restricted to licensed brothels in those parts of Nevada where it is legal, B-girls who act as prostitutes are breaking the law.
 The practice of accepting drinks for pay is specifically outlawed in many localities.
 Bars have been raided and closed down for "B-girl activity".
 In one 1962 case, nightclub owners suspected of having ties to a Chicago crime syndicate were brought before the Senate Rackets Committee.
 The Boston Globe reported that "one of [the syndicate's] rackets, according to testimony, is the operation of cheap nightclubs which use B-girls to solicit watered-down drinks at high prices from customers, or even engage in prostitution with them."
 It was once common for modestly dressed B-girls to pose as secretaries who had stopped at the bar for a drink on their way home from work.
 The male customer, under the impression that he had found a "date" for the evening, would buy her one expensive drink after another, only to be jilted afterwards.

 A 1984 report by the US Internal Revenue Service described bar girls soliciting for prostitution in bars, hotels and restaurants.
 The report said that they earned more for sex work than streetwalkers and typically offered more varied services.
 Bar girls sometimes paid commission to the establishment where they worked.
 In some cases they used hotel rooms for sex, typically provided by the hotel management or by a client.
 The report suggested that police attempts to suppress the activity by arresting bar girls had rarely been successful.

 In 2014, city officials in Kenner, Louisiana (a suburb of New Orleans), where the practice is illegal, replaced the word "B-girl" with "B-drinker" in their liquor laws to avoid gender discrimination.

+Bar girls in strip clubs in the United States often entertain on stage as "exotic dancers", attracting male customers through the use of nudity and suggestive postures.
+They are not required to have professional training or experience as dancers.